Temple Mount Sifting Project: Early Islamic Period (638–1099)

 Approximately one in four pottery fragments recovered by the TMSP date to this period, mostly consisting of Umayyad tableware and storage vessels, and Abbasid tableware, storage and cooking vessels.

 Other finds include many architectural elements connected to the construction of the Dome of the Rock and the Al-Aqsa Mosque, the most prominent being thousands of colored and gilded mosaic tesserae belonging to wall mosaics, most likely the mosaics akin to those adorning the inner walls of the dome of the rock, which adorned the outer walls till their replacement by glazed tiles in the 16th century.

 Crusader Period (1099–1187)

-During this period, the use of the sub-floor structure of the Temple Mount as a stables by the Knights Templar gave Solomon's Stables its current name.
+During this period, the use of the sub-floor structure of the Temple Mount as a stable by the Knights Templar gave Solomon's Stables its current name.
 This is reflected in finds such as hundreds of armor scales, horseshoe nails, and arrowheads.
 Over a hundred silver Crusader coins make up the biggest and most varied collection of such coins from Jerusalem.
 Opus Sectile tiles from this era match up exactly to patterns seen under the Dome of the Rock's carpeting, as well as the church of the Holy Sepulchre.